-We offer a guide to the top 10 wood lathes of 2019 so you can see what to expect when buying one for your workshop.
+We offer a guide to the top 10 wood lathes so you can see what to expect when buying one for your workshop.
 We’ll also offer some insight into the things to think about when purchasing a wood lathe in case you aren’t sure where to start.
 Either way, you will end up with the equipment you need to get your work done quickly and efficiently.

 Table of Contents

-- 1 The Best Wood Lathe for the Money
+- 1 The Best Wood Lathe

 - 2 Jet JWL-1221VS Variable Speed Wood Lathe